lgmclaughlin/web-dev-sandbox/README.md

   └── README.md                           # This file
   ```

-- ## Getting Started
+  ## Getting Started

-- **Build and start the firewall container** (optional):
+  **Build and start the firewall container**
   ```
   ./docker/firewall/docker-setup.sh
   ```
-- Runs the sandbox-firewall container.
+  Runs the sandbox-firewall container.
 Both firewall-init.sh and firewall-apply.sh are copied into the container and run inside.
 	- Applies network restrictions for all future containers on the Docker bridge network.

-- **Modify the firewall whitelist**:
+  **Modify the firewall whitelist**

-- Manage the firewall whitelist with the ./fw script inside `docker/firewall`.
+  Manage the firewall whitelist with the ./fw script inside `docker/firewall`.
 It updates the firewall container's ipset using an atomic swap to ensure zero-downtime.

-- Domains can be quickly added or removed with `./fw add <domain>` and `./fw remove <domain>`.
+  Domains can be quickly added or removed with `./fw add <domain>` and `./fw remove <domain>`.

-- Bulk domain changes can be made by modifying whitelist.txt and running `./fw update`.
+  Bulk domain changes can be made by modifying whitelist.txt and running `./fw update`.

   ```
   ./fw ls               Prints whitelist.txt
   ./fw add <domain>     Adds a domain to whitelist.txt and updates the firewall.